-The Revised 7th Edition of the United States Navy Diving Manual incorporates many major changes from the previous versions and has been extensively modified.
+The Revised 7A Edition of the United States Navy Diving Manual incorporates many major changes from the previous versions and has been extensively modified.
+This manual incorporates Change A corrections from April 2018 and is the most up to date version available.

 To this extent redundant information was reduced and readability was increased by consolidating information to one location.
 All procedures and operations have been updated including updated decompression tables to correct profiles known to have caused issues with above average risk of DCI.
 The material has been clarified and long unwieldy paragraphs have been broken into bullets where possible.
 Information has been moved to the most relevant chapters for example all SCUBA information is now in the SCUBA chapter etc.